codio/site/source/docs/bower/accessing.html.markdown

 - the Name field is clickable and will take you directly to the Git endpoint for that component, where you can read full details about the component.
 - Description is used when searching
-- Created, Updated, Forked and Stars are all taken from Github
+- Created, Updated, Forked and Stars are all taken from GitHub
 - Install button can be clicked on to install to your project, whereupon it will change

 ![Bower Installable](/img/docs/bower-installable.png)